W-David-Porter/acim/src/workbook/introduction/index.md

 9. Remember only this: you need not believe the ideas, you need not accept them, and you need not even welcome them.
 ²Some of them you may actively resist.
 ³None of this will matter, or decrease their efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use them.
+⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use them.
 ⁵Nothing more than that is required.

 ::: details Expanded